ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 mustard.
 In caso.of_opium,_ poisoning,
 give strong coffee and keep moving.
 If
 in the water float on the back, &#x27; with
 the nose and mouth projecting.
-Fo
+For
+apoplexy, raise,; the head and body ;
+for fainting lay the person flat.
 </td></tr></table>

 ---